Skip to content

 Flowers (Color + Pollinator Boost)

-If you want beauty along with your harvest, flowers do great in greenhouse warmth.
+If you want added color along with your harvest, many flowers thrive in greenhouse warmth.

 Top choices: marigolds, petunias, nasturtiums, pansies, violas.